wdi-sf-fall/notes/week_07_rails_continued/day_05_mail_in_rails/README.md

 Sending email from Rails applications is easy thanks to **ActionMailer**.

 ActionMailer behaves like a controller.
-You create methods that represent emails, rather than pages.
+You create methods that create emails, rather than rendering pages.

 ###practice